As email threats multiply, funds pick up Proofpoint

 NEW YORK The last time email could be called a sexy business, Facebook founder Mark Zuckerberg was celebrating his tenth birthday.
-Yet Proofpoint Inc, a $1.6 billion market cap email security company, is catching the eye of fund managers by gaining share in a market that many investors have left for dead.
+Yet Proofpoint Inc (PFPT.O), a $1.6 billion (961.3 million pounds) market cap email security company, is catching the eye of fund managers by gaining share in a market that many investors have left for dead.

 Twenty-six small-cap funds added Proofpoint to their portfolios over the last quarter, a nearly 15 percent increase from the quarter before, Morningstar data show.
 A total of 249 funds own the stock, a level analysts say is unusually high for a company with a market value of its size that has yet to show a profit.